-3.1 The birth rate for Slough rose by 48% over the 9 year period from 2006-7 to 2015-16.
-More than half of existing primary schools expanded over this period and a number of new schools opened; 4 schools are still expanding with larger year groups working their way up through the school.
-In addition, inward migration to Slough continues

-- to affect in-year admissions necessitating bulge classes and possibly larger classes going forward. - 3.2 The population growth began impacting secondary schools some years ago and a large scale growth in provision is now underway.
-While a number of new free schools have opened in recent years the first expansion of an existing secondary school requiring Growth Fund support was Langley Grammar in 2017 with 2 further secondary schools expanding from 2018. - 3.3 The prescribed methodology for calculating revenue funding for schools means that growing schools are not fully funded for the extra pupils attending the school.
+- 3.1 The birth rate for Slough rose by 48% over the 9 year period from 2006-7 to 2015-16.
+More than half of existing primary schools expanded over this period and a number of new schools opened.
+After reducing for 3 consecutive years the number of births appears to have now stabilised.
+Inward migration to Slough continues to affect in-year admissions; bulge classes and larger classes will be the main solution where local shortages emerge. - 3.2 The population growth is impacting secondary schools and a large scale growth in provision is underway.
+A number of new free schools have opened in recent years and 3 schools have seen or will see large expansion projects carried out on their sites funded by the LA.
+A further two selective schools have either expanded or will expand by 2019 without funding from Slough. - 3.3 The prescribed methodology for calculating revenue funding for schools means that growing schools are not fully funded for the extra pupils attending the school.
 The reason for this shortfall in funding is due to the lag in the period from pupils starting until they appear on the School Census and funding is allocated at a later date.
 To support schools through this period of lag in funding while they are expanding the LA requests a sum of money through Schools' Forum called the "Growth Fund". - 3.4 The methodology for qualification and allocation of the Growth Fund is reviewed and agreed by Schools' Forum on an annual basis.
-Schools' Forum is asked to consider the financial impact on schools of expansion and agree an affordable level of additional revenue support. - 3.5 The funding criteria outlined in Section 5 below is based on the criteria agreed by School's Forum in January 2017 and applied in 2017-18, any variations are indicated.
+Schools' Forum is asked to consider the financial impact on schools of expansion and agree an affordable level of additional revenue support. - 3.5 The funding criteria outlined in Section 5 below and proposed for 2019-20 is based on the criteria agreed by School's Forum in January 2018 and applied in 2018-19, any variations are indicated.